idea-fasoc/OpenFASOC/README.md

 - --outputDir: output folder where the gds/def results will be exported
 - --platform: only sky130hd platform is supported for now
 - --clean: clean flow folder and start a fresh design flow
-- --mode: support 'verilog' and 'macro' modes for now
+- --mode: support verilog/macro/full modes, macro mode runs through APR/DRC/LVS steps to generate macros, full mode completes macro generation + simulations
 - --nhead: specify a fixed number of headers (optional)
 - --ninv: specify a fixed number of inverters (optional)